 But it's not all slowdown.
 Last year I launched Heavy Fog, an occasion tape label focusing on long-form, underground classical music.
 The first release, Bespoken - plays Nick Storring and Daniel Brandes, received critical praise and is only a few tapes away from being sold out.
 And just this month, with the help of the aforementioned Nick Storring, I began prepping our next release, a retrospective of works by new age classical pianist John S. Gray.
-Look for details in January.
+Look for details soon.